 road trips of my childhood were always measured by my family's “five-hour” rule. any trip under five hours, and sure, my family (six of us: dad, mom, son, son, son, daughter—in that order!) could handle it, without much complaining. a trip that lasted longer than five hours? “let’s fly,” my dad would say to my mom, she quick to agree.

-to truly understand, you need to have sat in my family’s 1993 sky blue minivan whose air-conditioner whined a whimper, with back windows that only wedged opened, and alongside us four kids in the rear. we could hardly sit still (mom called it “horseplay”), and we certainly couldn’t remain calm in tight quarters with one another. my sister had the toughest go of it: three older, rowdy, smelly brothers taking up more than their fair share of space. it didn’t take her long until she learned how to use her elbows.
+to truly understand, you need to have sat in my family’s 1993 sky blue minivan whose air-conditioner whined a whimper, with back windows that only wedged open, and all kinds of food, candy and sticky soda stains in the cupholders. we could hardly sit still (mom called it “horseplay”), and we certainly couldn’t remain calm in tight quarters with one another. my sister had the toughest go of it: three older, rowdy, smelly brothers taking up more than their fair share of space. it didn’t take her long until she learned how to use her elbows.

 but what i remember most from those road trips were the reasons why we subjected ourselves to our family’s, well, growing pains. we were off to see grandparents, whose stories of my parents put me into stitches. we were off to see aunts and uncles, who, having grown up with my parents, know them just as well as i do. memories, stories and family awaited me at the end of these road trips, generations speaking across generations to bring us all closer.